 We talk a lot in wellness about good vibes, but taking it to the next level is intuitive energy healer Corie Chu.
 The Hong Kong-based healer is a Reiki Master Teacher, who spent decades working with A-list celebrities as a Hollywood publicist before she turned to a career in wellness as a way to deal with her own stress and help others.
+While Reiki has little support in the medical or science community, it’s grown in popularity in recent years as an alternative therapy.
 We chat to Corie about what exactly Reiki is, and find out more about how she became interested in the practice.

 What is Reiki and what does it have to do with wellness?
 Reiki is one of the most popular energy healing modalities to date.
 Reiki is made up of two Japanese words, “Rei” means Universal, and “Ki” stands for energy (also known as “Prana” in Sanskrit or “Chi” or “Qi” in Chinese).
 You can drink juices to help you physically detox, meditate to clear your mind, get massages to release knots, but how do you take care of yourself on an energetic and spiritual level?
 Reiki actually heals on four levels, physically, emotionally, mentally and spiritually, bringing you into complete balance.